ngobibibnbe/uncertain-identity-aware-tracking/README.md

 ```bash
 you can launch the notebook: Bytetrack/MOT_metric_evaluation/tracking_evaluation.ipynb
 ```
-Exemple of tracker identity switch fixed by the HMM based tracker
-![Exemple of tracker identity switch fixed by the HMM based tracker](evaluations/ezgif-4-d4907375f5-ezgif.com-crop.gif)
+![Exemple of tracker identity switch fixed by the HMM based tracker](evaluations/ezgif-4-d4907375f5-ezgif.com-crop.gif) *Note: Exemple of tracker identity switch fixed by the HMM based tracking framework for the pig with RWID 4818